SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 #### Archive Column Lists

 A quick note about **archive** elements.
-Once an archive provider is initialized with column definitions defined in configuration files, the column definitions are persisted like preferences in the _SUPERLISTCOLUMNSIZE_ table of the database.

-Any changes to the archive configuration will not be observed in the client until the corresponding records in the database are purged.
-To delete rows from the _SUPERLISTCOLUMNSIZE_ table, use the archive lists guiname field to issue the following delete query.
+Once an archive provider is initialized with column definitions in an _archive_ element, the column definitions are persisted like preferences in the _SUPERLISTCOLUMNSIZE_ table of the database.
+Any changes to the _archive_ configuration will not be observed in the client until the corresponding records in the database are purged.
+To delete rows from the _SUPERLISTCOLUMNSIZE_ table, use the _Archive_ attribute guiname value as the key with the following delete query.

 ```sql
 -- replace [guiname] with the real archive guiname